MSE2202/Lab1/docs/MSEduino-assembly.md

     <img src="figs/Step00.jpg" alt="step 0" width="80%"/>

-4. Place the fifteen 4.7 kΩ resistors into their marked locations (R2–R14, R17, R18).
+4. Place fifteen 4.7 kΩ resistors into their marked locations (R2–R14, R17, R18).
 The tab at the end of the acrylic FlexyPin alignment tool can be used to bend the leads to align with the holes in the PCB.
 Note that, the orientation of the resistor does not matter; however, it is good practice to have them all face the same way.

     <img src="figs/Step01.jpg" alt="step 1" width="80%"/>